The Cenci

 The play was not considered stageable in its day due to its themes of incest and parricide, and was not performed in public in England until 1922, when it was staged in London.
 In 1886 the Shelley Society had sponsored a private production at the Grand Theatre, Islington, before an audience that included Oscar Wilde, Robert Browning, and George Bernard Shaw.
 Though there has been much debate over the play's stageability, it has been produced in many countries, including France, Germany, Italy, Russia, Czechoslovakia, and the United States.
 It was included in the Harvard Classics as one of the most important and representative works of the Western canon.

 Plot

 The horrific tragedy, set in 1599 in Rome, of a young woman executed for premeditated murder of her tyrannical father, was a well-known true story handed down orally and documented in the Annali d'Italia, a twelve-volume chronicle of Italian history written by Ludovico Antonio Muratori in 1749.
 The events occurred during the Pontificate of Pope Clement VIII.
+Some local historical sources also note that Beatrice Cenci was born in a palazzo located in what is now the Regola district of Rome, near the present-day Hotel Monte Cenci.

-Shelley was first drawn to dramatize the tale after viewing a supposed portrait of Beatrice Cenci, then attributed to Guido Reni, a painting that intrigued Shelley's poetic imagination.
-It is now thought to be by Ginevra Cantofoli.
+Shelley was first drawn to dramatize the tale after viewing a supposed portrait of Beatrice Cenci, then attributed to Guido Reni, which intrigued his poetic imagination.
+It is now attributed to Ginevra Cantofoli.